← Back to Blog

 My Workflow: Speed Through Parallelization

-Here's what really sold me on Claude Code: parallel task execution.
-Instead of waiting for one operation to complete before starting another, Claude can kick off multiple independent tasks simultaneously.
-This is a game-changer when you're:
+The thing that sold me on Claude Code was parallel task execution.
+Instead of waiting for one operation to finish before starting another, Claude kicks off multiple independent tasks simultaneously.
+This matters most when you're:

 • Reading multiple files to understand a feature